Search element - Quick search bar

 • Do not use boiled tap water

-• Use only bottled water for making up formula
+• Use only bottled water to prepare formula

 For more information

-If you are concerned that you will not have access to enough clean water for you and your baby during this period, contact your state emergency services for assistance.
+If you are concerned about having enough safe water for you and your baby, contact your state emergency services for assistance.